Jkhall81/Apache_Log_Parser/README.md

 **Modular Apache Log Threat Detection for Vicidial and Linux Web Servers**

-ThreatDetector is a modular, extensible Perl-based tool designed to scan Apache access logs for common web attacks including SQL Injection, XSS, Command Injection, Brute Force, Directory Traversal, and more.
-It supports distributed scanning across multiple remote Linux machines via SSH.
+ThreatDetector is a modular, extensible, Perl-based threat detection framework for parsing Apache logs.
+It detects web attacks such as SQL Injection, XSS, Command Injection, Directory Traversal, and more.
+Designed with call center infrastructures and Vicidial clusters in mind, it supports multi-host scanning via SSH and generates rich summary reports.

 ---